Bad Beef: Remembering Burger King’s Infamous “Where’s Herb?” Commercial

 With the merits of their food a subjective discussion, both franchises leaned heavily on ad campaigns to try and pull in more stomachs.
 Wendy’s hit big with their “Where’s the Beef?” campaign of 1984, in which an elderly woman named Clara seemed disappointed by the lack of meat in the competition’s burgers.

-Burger King needed a Clara of their own.
+Burger King wanted a Clara of their own.
 Ad agency J. Walter Thompson pitched them on the idea of a man who had committed the mortal sin of never tasting a Whopper.
 A pariah, he’d be spoken of in hushed tones by his associates.
 After toying with names like Oscar and Mitch, the agency settled on Herb.
 “Who’s Herb?” was slated to become the company’s campaign focus for late 1985.

 The ad agency began by putting cryptic ads in newspapers that didn’t name Burger King or offer much of a hint of the direction they were taking.
 “It’s not too late, Herb,” read one; “What are you waiting for, Herb?” read another.
-In one instance, a man with the same first name who owed money to loan sharks saw the ads and thought he was being personally targeted.
+(In one instance, a man with the same first name who owed money to loan sharks saw the ads and thought he was being personally targeted.)

 From there, J. Walter Thompson rolled out a series of television spots featuring Herb’s shamed relatives.
 A kind of viral ad before the concept of viral marketing existed, people began to speculate about Herb: his likes, dislikes, what he looked like, and why he had never delighted his intestines with a Whopper.
 People who marched into a Burger King and announced “I’m not Herb” could get a burger for 99 cents.
 Overall store sales spiked by 10 percent.